 To support the implementation and administration of this ordinance the City Council established the Pesticide Management Advisory Committee (PMAC).
 Duties of this committee include:

-Advising the Sustainability Coordinator and the Sustainability and Transportation Committee about implementation of the ordinance and recommended amendments
+- Advising the Sustainability Coordinator and the Sustainability and Transportation Committee about implementation of the ordinance and recommended amendments

-Implementing an ongoing education and outreach program in coordination with the Sustainability Coordinator that will inform residents, property owners, and landscaping companies about the ordinance and ways to manage their property organically.
+- Implementing an ongoing education and outreach program in coordination with the Sustainability Coordinator that will inform residents, property owners, and landscaping companies about the ordinance and ways to manage their property organically.

-Creating an annual report about the ordinance to the Sustainability and Transportation Committee
+- Creating an annual report about the ordinance to the Sustainability and Transportation Committee

-Hearing and ruling on waivers submitted by property owners who believe they have an emergency situation on their property that requires the use of synthetic pesticide to remedy.
+- Hearing and ruling on waivers submitted by property owners who believe they have an emergency situation on their property that requires the use of synthetic pesticide to remedy.

-The PMAC will consist of seven members.
+The PMAC consists of seven members

-- Troy Moon: A member of City staff designated by the City Manager who is certified in organic landcare practices by the Northeast Organic Farming Association (NOFA).
+- Troy Moon: A member of City staff designated by the City Manager who is certified in organic landcare practices by NOFA